sfc-gh-dwilczak/tutorials/docs/snowflake/account/replication/index.md

 -- If you do not have this role please read warning above. use role orgadmin;

--- View the list of the accounts in your organization -- NOTE the organization name and account name for each account for which you are enabling replication show accounts;
+/* View the list of the accounts in your organization.
+NOTE the organization name and account name for each account for which
+    you are enabling replication.
+*/
+show accounts;

+/*
--- Enable replication by executing this statement for each source and target account in your organization select system$global_account_set_parameter(
+    Enable replication by executing this statement for each source and target account in your organization.
+*/

+select system$global_account_set_parameter(
     '<orginization>.<account name>',
     'enable_account_database_replication',